Astroinformatics/HighPerformanceComputing/README.md

 ```
 5. Open the Pluto notebook for your lab

-### Running Jupter/Julia notebooks
+### Running Jupter notebooks with a Julia kernel on your local computer
 Summer School participants will be provided instructions for accessing JupyterLab server.
 Others may install Python 3 and Jupyter (or JupyterLab) on their local computer or use [Google Colab](https://colab.research.google.com/) to open the Jupyter notebooks.
+Probably the easiest way to do that is with the following steps:
 1. Download and install current version of Julia from [julialang.org](https://julialang.org/downloads/).
 2. Run julia
 3. From the Julia REPL (command line), type